Daeron8e2/checkmahshit/README.md

-# A linked list I wrote in C for an assignment.
+# A linked list I wrote.

+It's written in C and works like a charm.
+Kinda.